Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/airgap/airgap-http.md

 The following instructions were tested on an "airgapped" AWS instance.

 > WARNING:
-> Images used in the following example (such as `nginx:1.27.5`) aren't the part
+> Images used in the following example (such as `nginx:1.27.5`) aren't part
-> of airgap bundle and must be downloaded separately.
+> of the airgap bundle and must be downloaded separately.

-1. Create the `Deployment`
+1. Create the `Deployment`:

     Start by creating the YAML for the webserver, say, in `k0s-bundle-ag.yaml`: